 Expats living in Valencia enjoy the crowded terraces in the Canovas and Ruzafa neighbourhoods, as well as the old city centre.
 Many expats also choose to live outside the city in villages such as L’Eliana, Puçol or Betera, which are very well connected with Valencia by public transport.
 These areas offer spacious villas, international schools, shopping centres and, above all, much cheaper rentals than the city.

 Valencia has a large expat community, and continues to attract foreigners.
 The city is also a popular tourist destination and offers several interesting sites to explore, particularly in the city centre.
 The Ciudad de Artes y Ciencias is a futuristic multi-use building complex that attracts thousands of visitors to the Riu Turia.
 The Malvarrosa beach offers sea and sun for young and old.
 The Torres de Serrano, Plaza de la Virgin, Plaza Ayuntamiento, Mercado Central, and many other sites offer a unique mix of traditional and modern.

 Gastronomically, the region is home to Paella Valenciana, Spain’s most famous dish.
 Rice dishes are an important part of the Spanish culture.
 “Come to Valencia for the paella and stay for many other reasons” is a well-known slogan.
 Those other reasons are not hard to find, one in particular being the attractive climate.

 Valencia offers expats a relaxed lifestyle and many opportunities to keep fit in the natural beauty that surrounds the city.
 All three provinces in the Comunidad Valenciana offer many hiking, biking and climbing options.
-The nearest ski station is only 100km (62 miles) away from the city.
+The nearest ski station is only 62 miles (100km) away from the city.

-Expats living in Valencia will find that the city offers a high standard of healthcare with many top-class hospitals.
-Valencia is also home to numerous universities that offer quality education and create an interesting and open-minded atmosphere throughout the city.
+Expats will find that Valencia offers a high standard of healthcare with many top-class hospitals.
+The city is also home to numerous universities that offer quality education and create an interesting and open-minded atmosphere.